furious-fury/FUND-RAISER/README.md

 # FUND RAISER
- a website for a fund raining campaign
+ a website for a fund raising campaign